How You Remind Me

-"How You Remind Me" is a song by Canadian rock band Nickelback.
-With lyrics written by lead singer Chad Kroeger and music composed by the band, the power ballad was released on July 17, 2001, as the lead single from their third studio album, Silver Side Up (2001).
-A "Gold Mix" was made for later editions of the single, with the heavier guitars edited out of the chorus.

-Considered Nickelback's signature song, "How You Remind Me" reached the top of the US Billboard Hot 100 and was named the number-one most played song on US radio of the 2000s decade by Nielsen Soundscan, being spun over 1.2 million times on US airwaves since its release in 2001 to the end of 2009.
+"How You Remind Me" is a song by the Canadian rock band Nickelback, released on July 17, 2001, as the lead single from their third studio album, Silver Side Up (2001).
+Considered Nickelback's signature song, "How You Remind Me" reached number one on the US Billboard Hot 100.
+By 2010, it had been played more than 1.2 million times on US radio, making it the most-played song of the decade.

 The song was ranked fourth on the Billboard Hot 100 Songs of the Decade and 75th on the UK decade-end chart.
 It was nominated for the Kerrang!
 Award for Best Single.
 "How You Remind Me" was also rated the number-one rock song and number-four alternative song of the decade of the 2000s by Billboard.

-The song was featured in the music video game Guitar Hero: Warriors of Rock and in a recut, PG-13 version of the 2018 Deadpool 2 titled Once Upon a Deadpool.
-The song played a large role in a Saturday Night Live skit on March 10, 2018, with Sterling K. Brown in which the lyrics are a dying old woman named Mrs. Gomez (Melissa Villaseñor)'s final words.
+In 2024, Consequence included the song in their list of "50 Kick-Butt Post-Grunge Songs We Can Get Behind".